Intimate Partner Violence on College Campuses

 - Reach out to someone you trust – a friend, an instructor/professor, a parent, a club leader or coach.

 - Contact a local victim service provider, victim advocates group on campus, a resident assistant, campus health services, or campus security to discuss what your community and campus can do to help you.

-- Create a safety plan and think about discussing it with someone you trust or a local victim service provider.
-Whether you are still in a relationship with your partner or have broken up, it is helpful to have a plan.
-For help creating your own safety plan visit Respect Love.
+- Create a safety plan and think about discussing it with someone you trust, whether you are still in a relationship with your partner or have broken up.

 - Know your rights for Orders of Protection by contacting one of the Love is Respect helplines listed below.
 You can get an order of protection from Family Court if you are (or have been) in an intimate relationship with the abuser.